-The air supply hose from the tank to the driver mask/ mouthpiece hose connection shall be of sufficient length to allow the driver to move clear of the farthest side or front of the hull measured from the center of the steering wheel.
+The air supply hose from the tank to the driver's mask/mouthpiece hose connection shall be of sufficient length to allow the driver to stand up in the cockpit without either pulling tight or disconnecting.

-The air regulators / mouthpiece for each crew member must be easily accessible for each individual onboard.
+The air regulators / mouthpiece for each crew member must be easily accessible for each individual on- board.
 Air regulators / mouthpiece must operate in any position i.e. upside down.
 Alternatively, a driver's mask may be used and must cover the driver's nose and mouth and be designed to be watertight.
 The mask must be attached in such a way as to prevent its being dislodged or removed inadvertently.
 An ambient air valve is required.
 A quick release pressure sealing coupler shall be used to connect the air supply hose from the tank (first stage regulator) to the driver mask hose (second stage regulator); the driver mask hose length shall be 25 cm (min) to 91 cm (max) to the connection; The mask shall be worn by the driver anytime the boat is under racing or testing conditions.